 And happily Microsoft Word has a tool partly based on Flesch, that will help you.
-Just go to Tools/Option/Spelling & Grammar/Show readability statistics.
+Just go to File/Options/Proofing and select Show readability statistics (you will need to have Check grammar with spelling selected first).
 If you use that option it automatically tells you how readable your stuff is.

 Oh - and whatever you do, ignore their grammar suggestions - they're 100% useless.

 Read any popular novel, newspaper or magazine.
 They are written for people who are not clever, or not concentrating.
 Words, sentences and paragraphs are very short.
 And here are some other suggestions.

 - A heading must make the reader want to find out more, and not reveal so much they might not feel they need to read it.